chrisroughley/chrisroughley/README.md

 <img src="./github banner.png"/>

-👋 I'm a junior full stack software developer.
+#### 👋 I'm a junior full stack software developer with a passion for learning new things.

 ## Lets Connect